 Individuals with a strong interest in laboratory science and who are seeking healthcare careers will be interested in the CLS/MT training program.
 Program graduates are currently in high demand and opportunities for career advancement are widely available.
 Clinical laboratory scientists may also pursue careers in fields that include laboratory management, education, forensic science, research and development, and technical sales/support.

-Occupational summary for medical and clinical laboratory technologists in the United States.
+Occupational summary for medical and clinical laboratory technologists and technicians in the US.

 Annual Job Openings